membrane-php/membrane-core/docs/filters.md

 to change the input to match the correct format.
 If you do not wish to change the input: See [Validators](validators.md)

-Results returning from Filters will always be noResult or invalid if it is unable to process the data provided.
+Results returning from Filters will always be either noResult or invalid if it is unable to process the data provided.
 You should not rely on this behaviour, common best practice is to use validators to ensure the data passed can be filtered.